Setting Your Thermostat for Summer

 Our final tip to help your family stay comfortable this summer is to use fans.
 Whether they are ceiling fans, box fans, or standing fans, a fan can help keep you cool while you are home and allow you to keep the thermostat on the higher end of your comfort range.
 Remember to turn your fans off when you are away, as they only work to cool people not homes.

 We hope this article will help you and your family tackle the debate over the thermostat and keep cool this summer.
-Should you have additional questions about home cooling or are in need of a service, give us a call.
+If you have any additional questions about home cooling or an air conditioning service, schedule an appointment online or call us at 717-397-2577!